The Best Things To Do In Buenos Aires Argentina

 The Rosedal is part of Tres de Febrero Park in Palermo Buenos Aires

 There’s always something happening in Palermo Buenos Aires, from pop-up events to outdoor concerts, so you never know what you might discover behind the next corner.
+Apart from being one of the best things to see in Buenos Aires, the Palermo neighborhood is one of the best places to stay in the city as a tourist.

 I love street art and Palermo Soho was a nice surprise.
 If you also love urban creativity, Palermo Soho murals are an absolute must in Buenos Aires.